David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 ## Problem/Opportunity
-> Why it's worth doing as a project
-> Maybe merge with above?

 Implementing the entire pipeline as a real-time system adds a non-trivial level of technical complexity to the project.
 Each sub-system must have